ctamaritd/HFGWPlotter_Sh/readme.md

 ### Current Features

-- Interactive plotting of gravitational wave signals.
+- Interactive plotting of gravitational wave sensitivitiy curves
 - Toggle visibility of different gravitational wave detector sensitivity curves.
 - Annotations on the plot that provide additional information.
 - Customizable plot ranges and dimensions through interactive sliders.

-### Planned Features

-1. **Custom Curve Addition**: Introduce options for users to add their custom curves, either through mathematical expressions or by uploading data files in txt/csv formats.
+- Users can upload their own curves from a csv file

 ## Contributing